Northern Water

 The proposal

-The Northern Water Project (NWP, the Project) is an extensive water supply infrastructure project to secure an alternate, sustainable supply of water to eastern Eyre Peninsula and the Far North of South Australia.
-NWP is being proposed by Infrastructure SA (ISA) to support current and future growth in the region and reduce the state’s reliance on water from River Murray, Great Artesian Basin (GAB) and local groundwater resources.
-The Project is intended to service a broad range of users including remote communities, pastoralists, SA Water, industry (including hydrogen), mining operations, Department of Defence.
+Northern Water (NW, the Project) is an extensive water infrastructure and supply project to secure an alternate, sustainable, climate-independent water source to eastern Eyre Peninsula, the Upper Spencer Gulf and the Far North of South Australia.
+NW is being proposed by the Office of Northern Water Delivery to support current and future growth in the region and reduce the state’s reliance on water from River Murray, Great Artesian Basin (GAB) and local groundwater resources.
+The Project is intended to service a broad range of users including mining operations, industry (including hydrogen), Department of Defence, remote communities, pastoralists and SA Water.

-The proposed desalination plant location is on the western shore of the Spencer Gulf at Cape Hardy, approximately 30 km north-east of Tumby Bay and 175 km south-west of Whyalla.
-The water pipeline runs north from the desalination plant to Olympic Dam passing Whyalla, Port Augusta, Woomera and Roxby Downs, with a proposed offtake from the pipeline to the operational Carrapateena mine.
+Cape Hardy on the western shore of the Spencer Gulf is the proposed desalination plant location , situated approximately 30 km north-east of Tumby Bay and 175 km south-west of Whyalla.
+The main trunk line runs north from the desalination plant to Olympic Dam passing Whyalla, Port Augusta, Woomera and Roxby Downs, with a proposed offtake from the pipeline to the operational Carrapateena mine.

 The proposal includes the following components: